giubil/CupidMe/readme.md

 # CupidMe

 CupidMe (teehee) is a Python package allowing for easy interaction with OKCupid.com.
 CupidMe is currently capable of searches, custom filters, and outbound communication.
+CupidMe also now features a GUI for easy use.
 For complete documentation, see <a href="https://github.com/TSS88/CupidMe/wiki/CupidMe")>the wiki</a>.

 ### Prerequisities

 CupidMe was written with Python 3.5 (compatible >= 3.3) and uses the <a href="https://github.com/jmcarp/robobrowser">RoboBrowser</a> library.
+The GUI was written with PyQT5.

 ### Example Usage

 CupidMe makes it easy to automate finding matches and let them know you're interested.
+Either load the GUI (CupidInterface.py) or, for even more power, access CupidMe through the console:

 ```Python
 from cupidme import CupidMe